ttlion/sdtDBNsGUI/README.md

 ### Seventh tab — Attribute inference mode

-In the **Attribute inference** mode (see the [first image of this tab's explanation](#img_tab7_attInf)), besides choosing among the available estimation modes (see [Example 2 of the sdtDBN webpage](https://ttlion.github.io/sdtDBN/#example-2-inference-on-specific-attributes-of-a-learned-sdtdbn-with-dynamic-and-static-attributes) for details on the three available modes), the user must introduce a file with the variables in which inference is to be made.
+In the **Attribute inference** mode (see the [first image of this tab's explanation](#img_tab7_attInf)), besides choosing among the available estimation modes (see [Example 2 of the sdtDBN webpage](https://ttlion.github.io/sdtDBN/#example-2-inference-on-specific-attributes-of-a-learned-sdtdbn-with-dynamic-and-static-attributes) for details on the three available modes), the user must introduce a file with the variables in which inference should be made.
 This file must be a CSV file in the format described at the [proper section of the sdtDBN webpage](https://ttlion.github.io/sdtDBN/#file-with-variables-and-respective-timesteps-to-make-inference).
-The program will provide, for all subjects/ids in the observation files given in the [fourth tab][4], estimations for the attributes selected in the previously mentioned CSV file with the variables in which inference is to be made.
+The program will provide, for all subjects/ids in the observation files given in the [fourth tab][4], estimations for the attributes selected in the previously mentioned CSV file with the variables in which inference should be made.

 For illustration, introducing the following arguments:
 - **sdtDBN being used:** exampleFile.txt (inserted in [first tab][1])